Peshtigo fire: Legacy and aftermath

+The National Shrine of Our Lady of Good Help, a Marian shrine in Champion, was established at the site of a chapel where Sister Adele Brise and others sheltered from the fire and survived.

 Tornado Memorial County Park is located on the site of the former community of Williamsonville, a small village in Door County, and is named for the fire whirl which occurred there.
 Out of 76 residents, only 19 survived, and Williamsonville was never rebuilt.

 The combination of topography, geography, wind conditions, and ignition sources that led to the fire is known as the "Peshtigo paradigm".
 The American and British militaries studied the fire during World War II to learn how to recreate firestorms during bombing campaigns against cities in Germany and Japan.
 Denise Gess, co-author of Firestorm at Peshtigo, said, "They actually made a 'demo' first, a little scale model of wooden buildings, and studied how you would drop bombs until it created a firestorm.
 Something that devastating and that hot."

 Rutkow (2012) writes that the event prompted almost no change to the practices of the lumber industry or the way settlers approached life in forests.
 He notes that in the following decades, the rate of industrial logging increased and the amount of forest fires increased throughout the country, with Wisconsin itself experiencing major fires in 1880, 1891, 1894, 1897, 1908, 1910, 1923, 1931, and 1936.
 The loss of half a million acres a year was not uncommon.

 Depiction in media

-The Peshtigo Fire is discussed in Season 1, Episode 8, of the television series The Gilded Age when downstairs character Jack is discovered putting flowers on the grave of his mother, who died in the tragedy.
+The Peshtigo Fire is discussed in Season 1, Episode 8, of the television series The Gilded Age when downstairs character Jack is discovered putting flowers on the cenotaph of his mother, who died in the tragedy.